antonyvan/ndf/README.md

 You understand and agree that the authors are under no obligation to provide either maintenance services, update services, notices of latent defects, or corrections of defects with regard to the Software.
 The authors nevertheless reserve the right to update, modify, or discontinue the Software at any time.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
-You agree to cite the `Implicit Functions in Feature Space for 3D Shape Reconstruction and Completion` paper in documents and papers that report on research using this Software.
+You agree to cite the `Neural Unsigned Distance Fields for Implicit Function Learning` paper in documents and papers that report on research using this Software.